 Retirement Planning – Bartlett

-For anyone in "Generation X" - described as folks born between the mid-1960s and also the early 1980s - retirement planning seems like something your mother and father or other "old people" might do.
+For those in "Generation X" - described as folks born between the mid-1960s and also the early 1980s - retirement planning sounds like something your mother and father or other "old people" would do.
 But guess what?
-With lots of "baby boomers" either already in the midst of retirement or viewing it in the near future, "Generation X" is definitely the next generation of people to reach old age.
-Sure, it is a ways off, but people in their 30s and 40s really need to begin focusing their investment planning on retirement and making certain they've got the type of retirement they are working so hard to have.
-Below are great tips on preparing for retirement:
+With a lot of "baby boomers" either already in the middle of retirement or viewing it in the near future, "Generation X" is definitely the next generation of individuals to reach old age.
+Sure, it is still a ways off, but those in their 30s and 40s will need to begin focusing their investment planning on retirement and ensuring they have the kind of retirement they are working hard to enjoy.
+Below are great tips on planning for retirement:

-Retirement life in the future will be different than the retirement in the present day.
-It will likely be far better in some ways, and worse somewhat.
-However, the retirement planning for today's workforce needs to be far different than it was in the past.
+Retirement life in the future will be different than the retirement of today.
+It will be much better in some ways, and worse in some ways.
+However, the retirement planning for today's labor force must be far different than it was in days gone by.

-On the bright side, individuals are living longer than ever.
-As of a short while ago, the average life span of an American was 77.9 years, exactly 2.5 years more than the average life span in 1990 and more than 4 years more than the average life span in 1980.
-Therefore investment planning for retirement has to account for a longer time of time now than a generation or two back.
+On the bright side, people are living longer than ever.
+As of a few years ago, the average life span of an American was 77.9 years, exactly 2.5 years over the average life span in 1990 and more than four years more than the average life span in 1980.
+Therefore investment planning for retirement has to account for a longer time of time right now than a generation or two back.

 Social Security and Retiring - Bartlett

-On the down side, Social Security will probably be a far less trustworthy source of income than it is now.
-And also the odds are slim-and getting slimmer each year-that retirees 20 and 30 years from now will be able to rely on a work pension and enjoy lifetime benefits from their previous workplace.
-More and more, retired persons will have to depend on their financial savings to cover the costs of just living and health insurance.
+On the down side, Social Security will likely be a far less trustworthy income source than it is now.
+And also the odds are slim-and getting slimmer each year-that retirees 20 and 30 years from right now will be able to rely on a work pension and enjoy lifetime benefits from their former workplace.
+More and more, retired people will have to depend on their savings to pay for the expenses of just living and medical health insurance.

-With folks living for a longer time and needing more cash to do so, retirement planning is a vital activity even for those people who are half way to the standard retirement age of sixty-five.
-It can be a daunting task to plan for a few decades into the future, especially with bills, rents and home loans to pay right now, but procrastinating will not make it any less difficult.
+With people living for a longer time and needing more cash to do so, retirement planning is an essential activity even for those people who are halfway to the common retirement age of 65.
+It may be a daunting task to plan for a couple of decades into the future, particularly with bills, rents and mortgages to pay today, but procrastinating won't make it any less difficult.

-Putting even just a little bit of money now into a savings account that functions as a retirement savings plan can pay off later on.
-The interest you receive on money in a savings account will allow your preliminary investments to grow to something sustainable.
-A savings account will give you a place where you can pile up capital earning a little interest rate until there is enough to invest in a trusted security that will yield you more like a municipal bond.
+Putting even just a small amount of cash into a savings account that functions as a retirement savings plan can pay off in the future.
+The interest you get on money in a savings account will allow your preliminary investments to grow to something sustainable.
+A savings account will offer a place where you can accumulate capital earning a little interest rate until there is enough to invest in a reliable security that will yield you more like a municipal bond.

-Another good strategy that can certainly and gradually build a nest egg is to put money into long-term bonds.
-After maturation of the bond, you will get back your initial investment along with all the interest that collected over the lifetime of the bond.
-That's a tremendous amount of money for a 20- or 30-year bond-money that can provide a great foundation for retirement.
-And a municipal or government bond is really as safe an investment as you can ever make.
+Another solid approach that could surely and steadily build a nest egg is to invest in long-term bonds.
+On maturation of the bond, you'll get back your initial investment as well as all the interest that collected over the lifetime of the bond.
+This is a tremendous amount of money for a 20- or 30-year bond-money that could provide a nice foundation for retirement.
+And a municipal or government bond is as safe an investment as you can ever make.

 401K and IRA - Bartlett

-Nonetheless, the best approach when it comes to retirement planning is to put money in a 401K plan at work or in an IRA opened with an investment house.
-For the people for whom a 401K is not a retirement planning option, an IRA is the next best thing.
-Money placed in this account is tax deferred and may be tax-deductible, depending on how much is invested every year.
+Nevertheless, the best approach when it comes to retirement planning is to put cash in a 401K plan at work or in an IRA opened with an investment house.
+For those for whom a 401K is not a retirement planning choice, an IRA is the next best thing.
+Money placed in this account is tax deferred and may be tax-deductible, depending on how much is invested annually.

-For more details, please don't hesitate to contact GC Financial Advisors Ltd. at any time and we will be glad to help you!
-We offer 401K and IRA rollover and review services for folks in the Bartlett area.
+For more information, please don't hesitate to contact GC Financial Advisors Ltd. at any time and we'll be happy to help you!
+We provide 401K and IRA rollover and review services for individuals in the Bartlett area.